 Most Effective Real Estate Video Ideas

-A lot is changing in real estate marketing - especially with AI shaking up how content is created and shared.
-But while tools and trends evolve, the core video formats that actually work haven’t changed much.
+A lot is changing in real estate marketing, especially with AI shaking up how content is created and shared.
+But the core video formats that actually work haven't changed much.
 These are the types agents keep coming back to because they perform well across listings, social media, and lead nurturing.

 1. Property Listing Walkthroughs Videos

 ✅ Pro Tip: Remember to use captions.
-For example, on Facebook, 85% of videos are watched without sound.
+On Facebook, 85% of videos are watched without sound.
 However the nice background music and voice-over will add emotional impact.

 Short vertical videos are ideal for visibility and engagement.
 Use them to tease listings, highlight features (e.g., rooftop deck, walk-in closet), or promote open houses.

 ✅ Pro Tip: Grab attention fast.
-Most people decide in the first 2–3 seconds whether they’ll keep watching so start with a hook.
-It could be a stunning view, a bold statement, a question, or a simple animation that makes them stop scrolling.
+People decide in the first 2–3 seconds whether they’ll keep watching so start with a hook: a stunning view, a bold statement, or a question.

 3. Agent Introduction Videos

 Buyers and sellers want to work with someone they trust.
 A 60–90 second video that explains your background, market focus, and process can boost credibility fast.
-Think of it as a business card in video form.
-If you're a newer agent without a long track record, this type of video can be especially valuable - it helps build trust early on and stand out in a competitive market
+If you're a newer agent without a long track record, this type of video can be especially valuable.

 ✅ Pro Tip: Don’t be afraid to show a bit of who you are.
 People tend to work with agents they relate to.
-Whether it’s mentioning your favorite team, a quick clip from a local game, or talking about what matters to your family - those small personal touches help you stand out and feel more familiar.
+Small personal touches help you stand out and feel more familiar.

 4. Client Testimonials

-There’s nothing more powerful than a happy client telling your story for you.
 A short video with a past buyer or seller sharing their experience builds instant credibility.
-It’s more personal and more believable than a written review.
-You can cover things like:
+It's more personal and more believable than a written review.
+Keep it casual, a selfie phone video is often more authentic than a polished shoot.

 - What made them choose you